sauln/ICRI/docs/index.md

 This repository will both serve as a

 * foundation for future research on stochastic generalizations of the problem and
-* to apply the solutions to real applicatoins, potentially for B-line freight bicycle routing
+* to apply the solutions to real applicatoins, potentially for freight bicycle routing

 ## Features

-Currently implements the algorithm using.
+Currently implements the rollout with a design that was considerate of future attempts for parallelization.

 ## Requirements